prarthanats/ERA/S16_Assignment/README.md

 4. Implemented dynamic padding to handle variable-length sequences for each batch efficiently.

+This function takes a batch of data samples, calculate the lengths of the encoder inputs and decoder inputs for each sample in the batch and store them in encode_batch_length and decode_batch_length lists, respectively.Then finds the maximum sequence length among all encoder and decoder inputs in the batch (max_seq_len), and add 2 to it.
+This is done to ensure that there is room for additional tokens if needed.
+Iterate over each item (data sample) in the batch (bat):

+   a.
+Pad the encoder_input, decoder_input, and label tensors with the pad_token to match the maximum sequence length (max_seq_len).
+This is done using torch.cat to concatenate the original tensor with a tensor filled with pad_token values for the required number of elements.

+   b.
+Append the source and target texts of the data sample to the src_text and tgt_text lists, respectively.

 ~~~
 encode_batch_length = list(map(lambda x : x['encoder_input'].size(0),bat))
 decode_batch_length = list(map(lambda x : x['decoder_input'].size(0),bat))